 Welcome to your list of family-friendly, winter-themed fun!
-Leah here, Seattle’s Child Calendar Editor, former teacher and mom to three young boys.
-Here we are, right in the middle of the dark, cold winter, and The Playlist is here to keep you afloat during the dreariest of days.
+Leah here, Seattle’s Child calendar editor, former teacher and mom to three young boys.
+Here we are, right in the middle of the dark, cold winter (and not to mention a global pandemic), and The Playlist is here to keep you afloat during the dreariest of days.
 Although the days are short, there are handfuls of fun, winter-themed learning activities in the area to cure that cabin fever, and the teacher in me has packed your month with lots of learning and creating, too.
-From ice skating and nature hikes to winter slime and snowball science, we will cure you of those winter blues in no time!

-Take advantage of the fact that you’re, let’s face it, stuck indoors for most of this month, and bring on the hands-on learning!
-There are a plethora of fun and engaging STEM activities on Pinterest, and some educational workshops (many free!) happening in the area, too.
+Take advantage of the fact that you’re, let’s face it, stuck indoors for most of this month (not that we’re not used to it by now), and bring on the hands-on learning!
+There is a plethora of fun and engaging STEM activities on Pinterest, and here are some favorites.

 Ice Skating Penguin Sensory Play.
 Toddlers and preschoolers can create their own mini ice rink for small hands guiding tiny figurines to explore.
 Adding color and warm water expands the possibilities and teaches how ice melts.